-Major Appliance Consumer

-Action Panel

-20 North Wacker Drive

-Chicago, IL 60606
+Major Appliance Consumer Action Panel 20 North Wacker Drive Chicago, IL 60606

-- MACAP will in turn inform us or your action. - \ When requesting assistance, please provide: model number, serial number, date of purchase, and a complete description of the problem.
+- MACAP will in turn inform us of your action. - When requesting assistance, please provide: model number, serial number, date of purchase, and a complete description of the problem.
 This information is needed in order to better respond to your request.